 Relevant Clean Air regulations and how they apply to you

-Our recommendation is to AVOID all fires labelled as “RURAL” or “MULTI-FUEL”, as these may not be suitable in many areas, given current laws in some districts, plus upcoming and potential law changes in the near future.
+We tend to recommend only Clean Air Approved wood burners, to ensure your long term ability to use your fire place.
+Our recommendation is to AVOID, where possible, all fires labelled as “RURAL” or “MULTI-FUEL”, as these may not be suitable in many areas, given current laws in some districts, plus upcoming and potential law changes in the near future.
+Plus we would not suggest installing a second hand fire, especially if it does not meet the NES standards from 2005 onwards.

 Current Standards for Wood Fires

-ULTRA LOW EMISSIONS BURNER (ULEB) - an Ultra-Low emission wood burner is a burner that under strict real-life operating conditions can meet an emissions and efficiency standard of 38 milligrams per megajoule or emits less than 0.5 grams of total suspended particulate per kilogram of fuel burned and has a thermal efficiency of 65 per cent or greater.
-Ultra-low emission wood burners can be installed and used anywhere in Canterbury.
+An ultra-low emissions wood burner is a burner that under strict real-life operating conditions can meet an emissions and efficiency standard of 38 milligrams per megajoule or emits less than 0.3 grams of total suspended particulate per kilogram of fuel burned and has a thermal efficiency of 65% or greater.
+Ultra-low emission wood burners can be installed and used anywhere in Canterbury EXCEPT the restricted area of Christchurch.
+Check with current council regulations as these do change frequently.

 Expected law changes for all fire types